Zerzavot/Flying-Chicken-Game/README.md

 * You can run the project with Board.java

-### :)
+### Imagination
 You can add components as you wish when developing a game.
+For example can be a second bad character like  dog.java<br>
+Or level logic and interface logic is improvable..
-Have fun!
+Have fun! :))